-The Heterodox Academy Guide to Colleges rates America’s top 150 universities and the top 50 liberal arts schools (as listed by US News and World Reports) according to the degree of viewpoint diversity on campus.
+The Heterodox Academy Guide to Colleges rates America’s top 150 universities and the top 50 liberal arts schools (as listed by US News and World Reports) according to the degree of viewpoint diversity you can expect to find on campus.
 Is it a place where you are likely to encounter a variety of views on politically controversial topics?
 Or is it an environment where students who do not hold the dominant political viewpoint are afraid to speak up?

-The Heterodox Academy Guide to Colleges helps you evaluate schools by using a methodology integrating these four sources of information:
+Our Guide to Colleges helps you evaluate schools by integrating these four sources of information:

 - Endorsed Chicago: Whether the university has endorsed the Chicago Principles on free expression